jacklund/jacklund.github.io/_posts/2024-05-31-Why I Hate Go.md

 }
 ```

 To begin with, this is significantly different than typical, [ML](https://en.wikipedia.org/wiki/ML_(programming_language))-type programming languages.
 It's also not clear from first glance what's going on.
 I mean, you can figure it out, but why the weird syntax?
 To make the compiler happy?
 Just to be different?
 Honestly, just from a readability and aesthetic viewpoint, this really is not great.
+If you're scanning the code, will your brain register the difference between the parentheses surrounding the arguments and the ones surrounding the return values?

 Let's look at how you declare a map of, say, string to int: